Catholic Church in Bosnia and Herzegovina: Saint John the Baptist, Podmilačje

 The Shrine of St. John the Baptist in Podmilačje is one of the oldest shrines in Bosnia and Herzegovina.
 The village of Podmilačje, 10 kilometers from Jajce, was first mentioned in a 1461 document by King Stjepan Tomašević; at the time, the church had probably recently been built.
-It is the only medieval church in Bosnia which remained a church.
+It is the only medieval church in Bosnia that remained a church.

 Shrine of Saint Leopold Mandić in Maglaj

 Maglaj is a town in central Bosnia in the Bosna Valley near Doboj.
-It was first mentioned on the 16 September 1408 in the charter (sub castro nostro Maglay) of the Hungarian King Sigismund.
+It was first mentioned on 16 September 1408 in the charter (sub castro nostro Maglay) of the Hungarian King Sigismund.
 The parish of Maglaj was restored in 1970, and a rectory was built.
-In autumn 1976 the dilapidated St. Anthony Church, built in 1919, was demolished.
+In the autumn of 1976 the dilapidated St. Anthony Church, built in 1919, was demolished.
 Construction of a new church and shrine to St. Leopold Mandić began the following spring, and its foundations were blessed on 15 May.
 On 17 June 1979, the shrine of St. Leopold Bogdan Mandić in Maglaj was dedicated.

 Apostolic Nunciature

 The Apostolic Nunciature to Bosnia and Herzegovina is an ecclesiastical office of the Catholic Church in Bosnia and Herzegovina.
 The office of the nunciature has been located in Sarajevo since 1993.
 The first Apostolic Nuncio to Bosnia and Herzegovina was Francesco Monterisi, who served from June 1993 to March 1998.
-The current nuncio is His Most Reverend Excellency Francis Assisi Chullikatt, who was appointed by Pope Francis on 1 October 2022.
+The current nuncio is Francis Assisi Chullikatt, who was appointed by Pope Francis on 1 October 2022.